Skip to content

 };

 The content field holds the message being sent or received.
-Say process A wants to send a message to process B through SYS_SEND, this system call may not succeed immediately.
-It will only succeed after process B invokes the SYS_RECV system call with process A as the sender (i.e., process B is ready to receive a message from process A).
-For this reason, before process B invokes the SYS_RECV system call, the SYS_SEND system call by process A would be in status PENDING instead of DONE.
+Say process A wants to send a message to process B through SYS_SEND; this system call may not succeed immediately.
+It succeeds only after process B invokes SYS_RECV with process A as the sender, meaning process B is ready to receive a message from process A. For this reason, before process B invokes SYS_RECV, the SYS_SEND system call made by process A has a status of PENDING rather than DONE.

 TIP

-In other words, egos-2000 implements a blocking version of inter-process communication such that a system call would only return after a message has been successfully sent or received.
-It is certainly possible to implement a non-blocking version such that system calls return immediately. egos-2000 implements the blocking version for simplicity of the code.
+In other words, egos-2000 implements a blocking version of inter-process communication, so a system call returns only after a message has been successfully sent or received.
+It is also possible to implement a non-blocking version in which system calls return immediately. egos-2000 uses the blocking version for code simplicity.

-With struct syscall in mind, the system call interface sys_send and sys_recv defined in library/syscall/syscall.c should be easy to understand.
+With this struct syscall in mind, the system call interface sys_send and sys_recv in library/syscall/syscall.c should be easy to understand.

 c